Greg Mitchell on media, politics, film, music, satire, TV. "Not here, not here the darkness, in this twittering world." -- T.S. Eliot, "Four Quartets"

 In All Its 'Glory'

-One of the greatest antiwar films ever--hell, one of the greatest of any film--airs tonight on Turner Classics (TCM) at 9 -- Kubrick's mid-1950s "Paths of Glory."
+One of the greatest antiwar films ever--hell, one of the greatest of any film--airs tonight on Turner Classics (TCM) -- Kubrick's mid-1950s "Paths of Glory."
 It's certainly in my all-time top ten.
 Just look at the camerawork in the trailer.

 Agreed.
 Everyone wants to make "anti-war" movies, but nobody (but Stanley Kubrick) is a great enough artist to pull it off.
 And -- no spoilers -- a transcendent last moment in this great film.